livewires/js-coding/worksheets/01-hello-world.md

 JavaScript (`JS`) runs in a web browser, so before we can start writing `JS` we need to first create a web page (an `HTML` file).
 Then, with the `HTML` we can include our `JS`.

+## Setup

+### At LiveWires

+Open up the code editor (for example, VS Code) on the PC you are using and open up your named folder.
+Create a file named `index.html` in your named folder.

-## Glitch
+### Glitch

-For this course we're going to use a website called Glitch.
-You can write code and share it with people very easily.
+If you are doing this course outside of LiveWires, you can use a website called Glitch that allows you to write code and share it with people very easily.

 For this worksheet, you're going to need a Glitch project.
 This will be based on our starter project.
 Navigate to [glitch.com/~livewires-01-hello-world](https://glitch.com/~livewires-01-hello-world), and "remix" the project to create your own copy that you can edit: